TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/java/index.md

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 16 2022 11:56:20.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
 The solution was first committed on Oct 13 2019 18:50:32.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution